CaseyofTTown/timetrackerpro/README.md

 this app collects the users full name, their ems cert if they have one, and its expiratiin date.
-All of this is stored in a local sqlite database as well as tables for time sheets, daily logs, and the associated ambulance calls.
+All of this is stored in a local sqlite database which is created in a folder /Users/Documents/TimeTrackerPro as well as tables for time sheets, daily logs, and the associated ambulance calls.

+Its VERY important the TimeTrackerPro.db file thats stored under Documents/TimeTrackerPro remains unaltered/unmoved.
+This was created so i can make a copy of the database prior to updates to maintain data integrity.

 Upon enetering the main page of the app the user will see a greeting label, a clock that